parapluu/nifty/installation.md

 In Ubuntu you can install the dependencies with this command:

 {% highlight bash %}
-sudo apt-get install libclang-3.4-dev libclang1-3.4 clang-3.4
+sudo apt-get install libclang-dev libclang clang
 {% endhighlight %}

-You can set `CLANG_INCLUDE` and `CLANG_LIBRARY` to point to `libclang.so` and its header files.

 ## Installation
 Clone Nifty from the official repository, change to the directory and run make: